cavaliercoder/cavaliercoder.github.io/_posts/2015-10-13-update-etc-hosts-for-docker-machine.md

 This will set the `DOCKER_HOST` environment variable which isn't actually much use outside of the Docker client as it includes the `tcp://` prefix and port suffix.
-If you want to access your Docker containers from a web browser or other clients, it's more convenient to use a DNS name.
+If you want to access published ports on your Docker containers from a web browser or other clients, it's more convenient to use a hostname.

-Once the above code is included in your `~/.profile` to set `DOCKER_HOST`, you can add a few extra lines to update your `/etc/hosts` file automatically each time you log in to the terminal.
+Once the above code is included in your `~/.profile` to set the `DOCKER_HOST` environment variable, you can add a few extra lines to update your `/etc/hosts` file automatically each time you log in to the terminal.

-The following example creates a DNS entry named `docker.local` which will resolve to your docker-machine IP:
+The following example creates a hosts entry named `docker.local` which will resolve to your docker-machine IP:

 {% highlight bash %}